hoogenbj/countary/docs/transactions.markdown

 [![Transactions Worksheet](images/transactions_worksheet.png)](images/transactions_worksheet.png)

 The main objective should always be to add every transaction to items in one or more budgets.
-Once a transaction is fully allocated, it is removed from view.
+Once a transaction is fully allocated, it gets a green highlight.
+Next time you view the transactions it won't appear.

 Here's an example of a salary transaction dated `25 Feb, 2023` that was allocated to several budgets (click to make it bigger):